-- 2 cups of long grain white rice
+- 2 cups long-grain white rice

-- 3 and 3/4 cups homemade chicken broth OR 2 cans of chicken broth, 15 ounces (443 milliliters) each
+- 3 3/4 cups homemade chicken broth or 2 (15 oz.) cans chicken broth

-- 2 cups of tomato puree OR one 15-ounce (443 milliliters) can of tomato sauce
+- 2 cups tomato puree or 1 (15 oz.) can tomato sauce

 - Salt to taste

-Variations of Arroz con Pollo
+Variations for Arroz con Pollo

-Use peeled and diced tomatoes instead of tomato puree if you prefer a white rice with red specks.
+Use peeled and diced tomatoes instead of tomato puree if you prefer white rice with red specks.